gurjot06oct/Cplusplus/03 Operators/Logical.md

 ### Logical Operators in C++

 Logical operators in C++ are fundamental for evaluating conditions and controlling program flow based on boolean expressions.
-This article explores the logical AND (`&&`), logical OR (`||`), and logical NOT (`!`) operators, presenting truth tables and practical examples to illustrate their functionality.

 #### Logical AND (`&&`) Operator